SirJamesClarkMaxwell/NumericStorm/NumericStorm/documentation/Fitting/Parameters.md

 This class is a base class for all fitting algorithms.
 In your project, you may want to create your own Parameter class that inherits from this class or uses this class as a base.
 The library is designed to work with both solutions.
 The only thing you need to provide is the implementation of the Parameters API.

-The Parameters class template provides a simple container for holding a set of parameters and their associated errors.
-It provides methods for retrieving the parameters, their errors, and accessing a specific parameter by index.
+The Parameters class template provides a simple container for holding a set of parameters.
+It provides methods for retrieving the parameter and accessing a specific parameter by index.

 The template parameter `parameter_size` determines the number of parameters that can be stored.
 The member types are: